-Offered two mornings per week, Writing Workshop focuses on extending the depth of students' understanding of literature and writing, not on accelerating their grade-level progression.
-In 2017-2018, we will offer both a 2nd/3rd grade class and a 4th-6th grade class from 7:45-8:45 on separate days (M/W & Tu/Th).
+Offered two days per week, Writing Workshop focuses on extending the depth of students' understanding of literature and writing, not on accelerating their grade-level progression.
+In 2019-2020, WW may be in the afternoon, depending on enrollment in other (core) classes.

 A low student/teacher ratio, an emphasis on writing in all subject areas, the freedom to explore individual student interests, an ability to study elements of short stories in depth, and the opportunity to learn from the differing perspectives of students in other grade levels all make this program different from the conventional classroom.

 Writing Workshop is a place for kids to be writers -- not for working on assigned topics, or "creative writing" exercises, but a place where they will have time to work on writing as adult writers do:

 Giving and receiving peer responses to ideas, style, and structure of pieces;

 Learning how to give constructive criticism to themselves as well as to their peers;

 Learning skills and techniques of writing in the context of their own stories, poems, and pieces;

 Learning new methods of expressing ideas through hearing what others have written, and by sharing the insights they've gained in their own writing.

 Writing Workshop is a process-oriented class in which students learn to select writing topics, draft, edit, give and receive response, revise, redraft, and refine their writing at their own pace.